mund3rs/MCDeploy/README.md

 - Minecraft client needs to be running version 18.2
 - AWS account, to avoid charges use t3.micro instance type in the config.ini.
 Performance on t3.micro is fine for upt to 3 players.
+- Create AWS Image with minecraft server set to auto run at start up

 ## Installation